- Bullet Summary

 I fully agree.
 Also read: how to reject sex.

-Matthew Hussey says that some miscHeceptions the guy hasn’t called yet is because he’s intimidated, because he doesn’t want commitment or because he’s only after sex.
+Matthew Hussey says that some misconceptions the guy hasn’t called yet are because he’s intimidated, because he doesn’t want commitment, or because he’s only after sex.

 The real reasons, Hussey says, are that she was one of these: